baiyueh/PANINIpy/Documentation/Papers/contributing.rst

 Guidelines for Contributing
 +++++++++

-**Feature Improving**
+**Feature Improvement**

-Contributions to PANINIpy are certainly welcome!
-Please follow the following guidlines to contribute to the development of the project with new features and modules:
+Contributions to PANINIpy are very welcome and encouraged!
+Please refer to the following guidlines to contribute to the development of the project with new features and modules:

 1. **Fork the Repository**: Create a personal fork of the repository on GitHub.